MilaNLProc/contextualized-topic-models/README.rst

 embedding method comes out you can use it in the code and improve your results.
 We are not limited by the BoW anymore.

-If you want to replicate our results, you can use our code.
-You will find the W1 dataset in the colab and here: https://github.com/vinid/data, if you need the W2 dataset, send us an email (it is a bit bigger than W1 and we could not upload it on github).

-We also have kitty! a new submodule that can be used to quickly create an human in the loop classifier to quickly classify your documents and create named clusters.
+We also have `Kitty <https://contextualized-topic-models.readthedocs.io/en/latest/kitty.html>`_! a new submodule that can be used to quickly create an human in the loop classifier to quickly classify your documents and create named clusters.

 Tutorials